 A useful example relates to competition and consumer protection policy, where the interaction of the existing policymaking infrastructure and advances in BE is developing a substantial and influential body of applied research.
 BE is highly relevant for this policy area, since many of its findings indicate that firms have the potential to exploit consumers and to escape some of the discipline brought by competition.
 In recent decades, as governments liberalised markets and negotiated some common international polices, the relevant government organisations had already come to rely on trained economists and the exploitation of academic research.
 This now seems to be proving advantageous for integrating BE into policymaking.
-In the UK, the Office of Fair Trading has contributed to academic literature on the implications of BE for its field (Bennett et al., 2010) and commissioned research on how firms' reactions to consumer decision-making biases might affect market outcomes (Huck, Zhou and Duke, 2011).
-It has also undertaken empirical work, including experiments on how consumer decisions are affected by door-to-door salespeople and by the way prices are framed or advertised (Office of Fair Trading, 2004; 2010a, 2010b).
+In the UK, the Office of Fair Trading has contributed to academic literature on the implications of BE for its field (Bennett et al., 2010), carried out experiments on how consumers respond to door-to-door salespeople and to the framing or advertisement of prices (Office of Fair Trading, 2004; 2010a, 2010b), and commissioned research on how firms' reactions to consumer decision-making biases might affect market outcomes (Huck, Zhou and Duke, 2011).
 This body of work is informing the design and enforcement of UK consumer protection regulations.
 America's Federal Trade Commission (FTC) pulled together leading US academics and policymakers in 2007 for a conference on the implications of BE for consumer protection, at which the FTC contributed its own experiments on consumers' mortgage choices (Lacko and Pappalardo, 2007).
 In 2008, consumer policy was also the focus of the first of two European Commission conferences on BE, hosted by DG Health and Consumers, and consumer behaviour in retail investment services was the subject of the Commission's first applied behavioural study (European Commission, 2010).
 Ciriolo (2011) documents the widening influence of BE on EU consumer policy and how other EU Directorates-General have also begun to commission applied BE research on consumer behaviour.
 Financial regulators, such as the Financial Services Authority in the UK, have also contributed to applied BE work on consumer biases in choosing financial services products (e.g. de Meza, Irlenbusch and Reyniers, 2008).
 The CFPB in America intends to engage in ongoing applied research to assist in its consumer protection remit.
 Overall, an impressive body of applied research is building up.
 It seems very likely that the considerable overlap in this policy area between the economics profession and government, which existed before BE began its rapid expansion, has accelerated the adoption of BE into competition and consumer policy.
 The process has engaged some of the world's leading BE researchers in applied research aimed at specific policy problems, while encouraging policymakers to experiment and to pilot new measures in a controlled and scientifically informed manner.